MarkyMark1000/MQL_ATRBreakout/README.md

 These scripts can be used by the MetaTrader system to build executables for automatically initiating stop or limit orders when a certain signal is detected.

+Please note that this is not a production version of the file and so may be missing updates.

 The "C_" file needs to be placed within the include directory and the "EA_" file needs to be placed within the Experts directory and then compiled into an executable.